Deploy a Business Event

 Introduction

-Once you have created a service in Studio Pro 9.24 and above, you can start modeling with them in your app and deploy your Business Event.
+Once you have created a service in Studio Pro 9.24 and above, you can start modeling with it in your app and deploy your business event.

 Modeling with Business Events (All Supported Studio Pro Versions)

-Business events are defined using entities specializing the PublishedBusinessEvent entity that is included in the Mendix Business Events service.
+Business events are defined using entities that specialize the PublishedBusinessEvent entity included in the Mendix Business Events service.

 1. In your domain model, double-click the entity you want to publish as a business event to display the entity properties.